 No, we need to flatten that curve now.

-Let’s stop to ask ourselves this: In which AP class do students learn whether two Q-tips attached to each other with Scotch tape can substitute for a shortage of COVID-19 test kit swabs or what common household items can be used to make an N-95 respirator, such as a maxi pad or an HVAC filter?
+More importantly, let’s stop to ask ourselves this: In which AP class do students learn whether two Q-tips attached to each other with Scotch tape can substitute for a shortage of COVID-19 test kit swabs, or what common household items can be used to make an N-95 respirator, such as a maxi pad or an HVAC filter?
 If the answer is none, now would be a good time to dispense with this nonsense.
-All universities should become test-optional, and AP exams should be cancelled because no one this year will have mastered the content of the last third of these irrelevant classes anyway.
+All universities should become test-optional, and AP exams should be cancelled because no one this year will have mastered the last third of these irrelevant classes anyway.

 Parents, use your College Board-approved smartphone or stopwatch to time this test.
-Put the blunt-tip scissors you’ve kept for no apparent reason since your 11th-grader was in preschool, as well as a roll of duct tape, in front of your student.
-Dump out your recycling bin in front of your student and say, “Make something.”
-Start timing and don’t stop until the kid has produced something useful or something beautiful, because what else matters??
+Give your student a roll of duct tape, as well as the blunt-tip scissors you’ve kept for no apparent reason since your 11th-grader was in preschool.
+Dump out your recycling bin in front of your student and provide the following instruction: “Make something.”
+Start timing and don’t stop until the kid has produced something useful or something beautiful… Because what else matters??
 Send the elapsed time, as well as photos of the finished product, to the College Board, who will forward them to the test-optional institutions of your choice.

 If we do this, hopefully one day, our institutions of higher learning will be filled with people who can solve problems the likes of which are not on any AP exam — problems they’ve never encountered before — novel ones.

 That is, if we don’t go crazy first.